CSIPlab/SLUG/README.md

 cd data
 git clone https://github.com/OPTML-Group/UnlearnCanvas.git
 ```
-Download UnlearnCanvas dataset and pretraind models following the instructions of UnlearnCanvas repository.
+Download UnlearnCanvas dataset and pretraind models following the instructions in the UnlearnCanvas repository.
 The UnlearnCanvas dataset folder is structured as:

 ```text